Conserving the Historic Estate Project

 If you are interested in learning more about our project and how we will be working to repair these important buildings please get in touch with us.

-We are also very keen to hear from anyone who would like to volunteer to help us look after these fabulous buildings, send us a message.
+We are also very keen to hear from anyone who would like to volunteer to help us look after these fabulous buildings.
+If you would like to get involved please send us a message.

-Find out more about the projects we're currently undertaking as part of the Conserving the Historic Estate project, a 3-year programme funded by the National Heritage Memorial Fund.
+Find out more about the projects we've completed as part of the Conserving the Historic Estate project, a 3-year programme funded by the National Heritage Memorial Fund.

 This page will be updated as more projects are added.